DevCycleHQ/devcycle-docs/docs/tools-and-integrations/Jira/jira-integration.md

 ## Setup

 1. Install the app from the [Jira Marketplace Listing](https://marketplace.atlassian.com/apps/1227643/devcycle-feature-flag-management-for-jira).
-To install, select “Get App” and confirm the app installation (you will need appropriate Jira permissions)
+To install, select “Get App" and confirm the app installation (you will need appropriate Jira permissions)

 ![Image with installation info](/feb-2022-jira-marketplace-header.png)